siddharthtiwari-03/UnSQL/Readme.md

 #### Array wrapper

-**Array wrapper** (keyword `array`) is used to create 'json array' of values (string, number, json object) either directly or from another table (via. 'sub-query') by providing in.
-It can be used / nested only inside `select` clause as a `value`.
-This wrapper method is almost similar to `json` wrapper, only difference is that `json` is useful if only 1 object is required however, `array` wrapper is helpful when there are multiple child records that are required to be patched in a one-to-many relation.
+**Array wrapper** (keyword `array`) can be used to **extract specific value from json Array** (using `extract` property) or **create/attach json Array to record(s)** by passing Object/Array in `value` property, or even both.
+This is similar to `json` wrapper however, it can also be used to create an array with multiple json objects.
 Below is the interface for this wrapper method along with the default values for each of its properties:

 ```javascript
 const result = await User.find({